The (Not So) Latest

 There may be logical reasons for the more senior teacher getting preferential treatment, but this guy couldn't articulate them.
-He didn't seem to be thinking for himself.
-He seemed to be just repeating something that he'd been told and that he never bothered to examine.
+He didn't seem to be thinking for himself but just repeating something that he'd been told and that he'd never bothered to examine.

 How will these people be good teachers if they don't have what it takes to be good learners?

 Speaking of teachers finding problems where they don't exist.
 In one of my teacher credentialing classes, our homework was to read an article on how to deal with disruptive students.
 The article was written by three education professionals, and apparently not one of them knew what the word "disruption" meant.

 They open the article with a hypothetical example of an "extremely disruptive" "defiant, aggressive student."
 The student they describe is quietly minding his own business, bothering no one, but not obeying his teacher's order to do some work he finds pointless.
 This may be a blow to the teacher's ego, but it is not a disruption.
 The teacher then gets in his face and orders him to walk to the principal's office.
 The student, the authors tell us, "goes ballistic" by obeying the teacher but swearing as he does so.